uptechteam/ios-cookbook/9-security.md

 #### 4.1.
 Keep your access token lifetime reasonable

 Make it shorter for applications which process a significant amount of sensitive data.
+For example, reasonable session length for a banking app is around 15 minutes.

 #### 4.2.
 Use [Password AutoFill](https://developer.apple.com/documentation/security/password_autofill/) in all sign-up and sign-in flows